Flocculator Rebuild, Repair,

 facilities, or they might be using an off site repair contractor, where the

-preferred method may be to purchase the required parts and rebuild the mixer
+preferred method may be to purchase the required parts and rebuild the mixer.
+Today most or all maintenance departments have been scaled back,

 and are stressed just handling day to day activities, so an on-sight repair may or